 Covers the development of empirical research designs for both practical and theoretical problems in health, fitness, and recreation resources management.
 Includes literature review of hypothesized relationships, and formulation of research proposals.

-Offered by Recreation, Health, & Tourism.
-May not be repeated for credit.
-Specialized Designation: Fulfills writing intensive requirement in the major.
+Fulfills writing intensive requirement in the major.

 Course Overview